Aluminium-Oxide/Orbital-7008/README.md

 # Core features:
 1. Interactive map:
 - The main page of the website is a 2D map of CDE with buttons of buildings' names.
-Click the buttons and it will bring you to the layered floorplan of the particular building. (refer to the link: https://i.imgur.com/6vc57bj.png)
+Click the buttons and it will bring you to the layered floorplan of the particular building.
 - By clicking the detailed floor, you can access the floorplan of this floor.

 2. Navigation: